KrystianPlackowski/Book-review-website/README.md

 ## Description

-A backend project of a simple website with ability to login/register (with special cases handling exceptions), search for books and writing reviews.
+A backend project of a simple website with ability to login/register (with special cases handling exceptions), searching for books and writing reviews.
 Additionally, provides API responses when entering a specified route.
 The preview showing all functionalities is available as `screencast.mp4` or via link https://www.youtube.com/watch?v=IYnApJ4M8sM

 ## Setting